MLB Local Media

-Overview
+History

 Background

 On February 24, 2023, Warner Bros.
 Discovery, owners of the AT&T SportsNet regional sports networks, announced that it would leave the RSN business.
 At the time, AT&T SportsNet held the rights to three MLB teams: the Pittsburgh Pirates, Colorado Rockies and Houston Astros.
 The company sent messages to those teams, notifying them they had until March 31 to reach an agreement to take their rights back or acquire the networks.
 If no deal was made before the deadline, Warner Bros.
 Discovery stated that the channels would go into Chapter 7 bankruptcy liquidation.
 Root Sports Northwest, a joint venture between Warner Bros.
 Discovery and the Seattle Mariners, was not affected by the announcement.
 Despite the March deadline, Major League Baseball negotiated a deal with Warner Bros.
 Discovery to keep the networks operational through the 2023 Major League Baseball season.
 The Houston and Pittsburgh networks would be sold to joint ventures of their respective teams, while WBD would later sell its stake in Root Sports to the Mariners.

 On March 14, 2023, Diamond Sports Group, owners of the Bally Sports regional sports networks, filed for Chapter 11 bankruptcy.
 The filing came 30 days after the company failed to make a $140M interest payment.
-At the time, Diamond Sports held the rights to 14 MLB teams: the Arizona Diamondbacks, Atlanta Braves, Cincinnati Reds, Cleveland Guardians, Detroit Tigers, Kansas City Royals, Los Angeles Angels, Miami Marlins, Milwaukee Brewers, Minnesota Twins, San Diego Padres, St. Louis Cardinals, Tampa Bay Rays and Texas Rangers.
+At the time, Diamond Sports held the rights to 14 MLB teams: the Arizona Diamondbacks, Atlanta Braves, Cincinnati Reds, Cleveland Guardians, Detroit Tigers, Kansas City Royals, Miami Marlins, Milwaukee Brewers, Minnesota Twins, San Diego Padres, St. Louis Cardinals, Tampa Bay Rays and Texas Rangers.